TwistPHP/TwistPHP/docs/examples/controllers/1-basics.md

 # Controller basics

+A controllers will allow you to respond to requested URIs with different responses.
+They are all suffixed with `.controller.php` and are stored in your app's `Controllers` directory.
+The name of the class in the controller must be the same as the start of the filename.

 ## Create a controller

-Create a new file called `Basics.controller.php` in your `app/Controllers` directory:
+Create a new file called `Basics.controller.php` in your `/app/Controllers` directory:

 ```php
 <?php